Eagle Mk1: Race history

 By 1968, and despite increasing success in their native series, Anglo American Racers were starting to run short of funds.
 Development of the Eagle Mk1 was halted as the team ploughed what little funding it had into the design of its successor, the projected Mk6.
 Nevertheless, Gurney persisted with the older car for the first half of the 1968 season, but was only rewarded with a handful of retirements and one single, ninth-placed finish.
 With the obviously unreliable car also, thanks to its intricate V12 engine, being one of the more expensive cars on the grid to maintain, AAR bought a McLaren M7A.
 Ironically it was with the McLaren, built by his previous year's AAR teammate, that Gurney scored the team's only points of the season.
 At the end of the season AAR closed the doors on their foray into Grand Prix racing, to concentrate their efforts on USAC racing.

 The last appearance of an Eagle Mk1 in a Formula One race was when Pease privately entered 101 for the 1969 Canadian Grand Prix.
 Pease and the Eagle-Climax car suffered the ignominy of being the only car in the history of Formula 1 to be disqualified at a World Championship race for being too slow.
 The basic Mk1/Mk2 chassis design continued to be used in American National Championship races into the early 1970s.
-In common with most cars of the time, experimental wings and other aerodynamic aids - including the eponymous Gurney flap - were added to Terry's lithe chassis lines over the years, reducing the cars' visual impact and obscuring car's most noteworthy single design feature, the vestigial eagle's-beak nose.
+In common with most cars of the time, experimental wings and other aerodynamic aids - including the Gurney flap - were added to Terry's lithe chassis lines over the years, reducing the cars' visual impact and obscuring car's most noteworthy single design feature, the vestigial eagle's-beak nose.